cloudmelon/ms25days-serverlesschallenge/README.md

 There are the following Python code samples in this repo
 - Python calculator
 - Radmon Functions in Azure Python Function
+- Python to call Azure Cognitive Services ( Text Analytics API )
+- Other sample code for each learning section

 ## Guide blog site